gizmecano/grav-theme-hereditor/README.md

 ### Supported page types

-The _Hereditor_ theme was mainly conceived to craft a simple blog and supports three distinct page types via templates:
+The _Hereditor_ theme was mainly conceived to craft a simple blog and supports four distinct page types via templates:

 - **default**: a template used to display the default blog listing view
+- **error**: a very simple template to display an error page
 - **post**: a full page for displaying a blog post
 - **page**: similar to the post template, but without any author information